pyronaur/easy-photography-portfolio/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Photography Portfolio is a easy to use and elegant plugin made for photographers.
+Photography Portfolio is an easy to use and elegant plugin made for photographers.
 Install the plugin, add portfolio entries and you have a portfolio!

 == Description ==

 ### Designed for Photographers

-Building a Photography Portfolio for WordPress should bdfe easy.
+Building a Photography Portfolio for WordPress should be easy.
 So we made a plugin to help you with that!

 We love the WordPress community and wholeheartedly agree with the [WordPress Philosophy](https://wordpress.org/about/philosophy/).

 Great software should work out of the box, without the user having to adjust oceans of buttons and knobs.
 That's why Photography Portfolio is designed to be as easy to use as possible.

 Photography Portfolio plugin is founded upon years of experience in building Premium Wordpress Themes for Photographers.
-We've seen it all, great and not-so great websites, big names, and absolute beginners.
-We have crystalized the formula of a high quality portfolio into a simple WordPress plugin that you can use with any WordPress theme or your custom WordPress site!
+We've seen it all, great and not-so-great websites, big names, and absolute beginners.
+We have crystallized the formula of a high-quality portfolio into a simple WordPress plugin that you can use with any WordPress theme or your custom WordPress site!

 It all comes down to the simple structure of a real Portfolio book.